 Media Literacy Theory and Vocabulary

-These concepts and terms come from Renee Hobbs' forthcoming textbook, Media Literacy in Action: Questioning the Media (Rowman & Littlefield, 2021).
+These concepts and terms come from Renee Hobbs' textbook, Media Literacy in Action: Questioning the Media (Rowman & Littlefield, 2021).

 Authors & Audiences

 AA1.
 Authors create media for different purposes.

 AA3.
 People make interpretations of messages that can be shaped by the context in which they experience them and the context in which they are produced.

 AA4.
 Both authors and audiences add value to media messages as part of an economic and political system.